MODM coordination of clinical studies

 - Therapeutic approaches

--Regulatory environment, pre-clinical file, clinical file - Essential ICH documents for conducting tests (before, during and at the end of the test).
+-Regulatory environment, preclinical dossier, clinical dossier - Essential ICH documents for conducting trials (before, during, and at the end of the trial).

-- Project management, planning and coordination for international clinical trials
+- Project management, planning, and coordination in the conduct of international clinical trials

 - Feasibility study, human and financial resource requirements

-- Clinical data management, data management, Risk Based Monitoring and RGPD
+- Clinical data management, data management, risk-based monitoring, and GDPR

 - Statistical methods applied to clinical trials